 People have been tossing table scraps to dogs since the first canine bellied up to the village campfire with a pleading look in his eyes.
 But sharing meals with your pooch fell out of favor once commercial dog food hit the shelves.
 Why is that?
 Dogs are meant to eat our scraps.

 The doggie digestive system doesn’t do well with a sudden switch from plain kibble to lots of people food.
 “If you ate nothing but bread and water and then someone gave you a steak, it’d upset your stomach, too,” points out British Columbia vet Grant Nixon, co-author of Better Food for Dogs.
 Grant advises introducing people food slowly.

-Use grains and veggies, too
+Use veggies, too

-Although meat’s the mainstay of a good canine diet, veggies, grains, and an occasional taste of fruit are also healthy for them.
+Although meat’s the mainstay of a good canine diet, veggies and an occasional taste of fruit are also healthy for them.
 “Dogs, like us, are omnivorous,” says Marion Nestle, a nutrition professor at New York University and co-author of the upcoming What Pets Eat.
 “They like and can handle a variety of foods.”

 Get the right balance